yushchenko/digital5test/ideas.md

 # 3. JavaScript, parsing query string

-Make the function sutable for unit tests using parameter.
+Make the function sutable for unit tests using an extra parameter.
-Use feature detection technique for trim function, use jQuery code.
-Create separate runner to test real query params.
+Create separate runner to test with real query params.